Mayank0875/DSA-Problem/Company Based/Flipkart/The Canyon Explorer/problem.md

 ## Description

-An explorer is navigating a treacherous canyon filled with floating stone platforms arranged in a straight line.
+An explorer is navigating a canyon filled with floating stone platforms arranged in a straight line.
 You start at the **first platform** (index 0).

 Each platform has a specific stability rating, given by an integer array `platforms`.
 The value at `platforms[i]` represents the **maximum length** you can jump forward from that position.
 For example, if you are at index `i` and `platforms[i] = 3`, you can jump to any platform at index `i+1`, `i+2`, or `i+3`.